mgolds020/comp1AMC/README.md

 title: "Composition 1: Blues Harmony Generator"
 ---

+# About

+CLI tool that generates 12-bar blues composition using a combination of both grammar-based and serialization-based approaches.

 # How To Run

 To run Comp1.py you must have music21 installed in the active environment.